• Skip to primary navigation

 Instructions

-• Refrigerate coconut cream overnight, scoop out the cream and leave the liquid.
+• Refrigerate coconut cream overnight.
+Do not shake the can.
+Scoop out the top cream and leave the liquid.

-• Add cream to a mixing bowl along with powder sugar and vanilla extract, beat until stiff peak.
+• Add coconut cream to a mixing bowl along with powdered sugar and vanilla extract, beat until stiff peak.

 • Use as you would regular whipped cream.